Introduction and Overview

 For the purposes of this policy, TPS’ Customers are categorised as Professional Clients, who may themselves be acting on behalf of clients they have categorised as Retail Clients.
 TPS has no direct Best Execution obligation to such retail clients as that responsibility resides with its Customers.
 However, through TPS’ commitment to obtaining Best Execution for its Customers, the underlying retail clients of such Customers also benefit under this policy.

-Best Execution is the requirement for TPS to take ‘sufficient steps’ to consistently provide its Customers with the best possible overall results when executing orders on their behalf.
+Best Execution is the requirement for TPS to take ‘sufficient steps’ to consistently provide its Customers with the best possible overall results when executing or placing orders on their behalf.
 To do this, TPS will take into account those execution factors specified below that are considered to be relevant to the execution of a Customer’s order.
 The importance that is placed on these execution factors depends on the characteristics of the Customer, the nature of the order, the financial instrument concerned and the execution venue on which the order is effected.

 The execution factors that TPS considers when executing Customer orders are: